chrisbanes/Android-PullToRefresh/README.md

-# Pull To Refresh AdapterViews for Android
+# Pull To Refresh Views for Android

 ![Screenshot](https://github.com/chrisbanes/Android-PullToRefresh/raw/master/header_graphic.png)

 This project aims to provide a reusable Pull to Refresh widget for Android.
-It is originally (loosely) based on Johan Nilsson's [Library](https://github.com/johannilsson/android-pulltorefresh) (mainly for graphics, strings and animations), and has been vastly improved since then.
+It was originally based on Johan Nilsson's [library](https://github.com/johannilsson/android-pulltorefresh) (mainly for graphics, strings and animations), but these have been replaced since.

 ## Features

- * Supports both Pulling Down from the top, and Pulling Up from the bottom
+ * Supports both Pulling Down from the top, and Pulling Up from the bottom (or even both).
  * Animated Scrolling for all devices (Tested on 1.6+)
  * Works for all AbsListView derived classes.
-I've implemented both ListView and GridView.
- * Works with ExpandableListView (thanks to Stefano Dacchille)
+ListView, ExpandableListView & GridView have been implemented.
- * Works with WebView!
+ * Also Works with WebView!
- * Integrated End of List Listener (`setOnLastItemVisibleListener()`)
+ * Integrated End of List Listener for use of detecting when the user has scrolled to the bottom.
  * Maven Support (thanks to Stefano Dacchille)
- * Does not show the 'Tap to Refresh' view when the AdapterView can not fill itself.
  * Indicators to show the user when a Pull-to-Refresh is available
  * Lots of [Customisation](https://github.com/chrisbanes/Android-PullToRefresh/wiki/Customisation) options!